JATOS/JATOS_docs/docs/Write_your_study/Combine_two_pre_written_studies_into_one.md

 1. The _.jzip_ for the first half of your study.
 1. The _.jzip_ for the second half of your study.

-Note for 3. and 4.: You should not try to generate a _.jzip_ file by hand at this point.
-A [JZIP study archive](JATOS-Study-Archive-JZIP.html) file is a ZIP archive with a standarized content.
+Note for 3. and 4.: You should not try to generate a _.jzip_ file by hand at this point (although it is possible).
+A [JZIP study archive](JATOS-Study-Archive-JZIP.html) file is a ZIP archive with a standardized content.
 They contain information that JATOS needs to understand that something is a study.

 ### Strategy

 The idea will be to, first, import one of these halves of a study into your local JATOS instance.
 Then, add the files from the second half as an additional component to the first half.

 ### Steps